Skip to main content

 Giving a Recorded Statement

-The other driver’s insurance adjuster will likely call you and ask for a recorded statement.
-You are not legally required to provide one.
-These calls are designed to get you to say something that weakens your claim.
-Politely decline until you have spoken with an attorney.
+The other driver's adjuster will call and ask for a recorded statement.
+You're not required to give one.
+These calls exist to get you to say something that weakens your claim.
+Politely decline until you've talked to a lawyer.

 Delaying Medical Treatment